For Continuing Students

 Funding Opportunities Administered by Other Departments

-This is not an exhaustive list and each institute or center at Haas may have other opportunities.
+Below are other scholarships available for continuing (2nd- and 3rd-year) Evening & Weekend MBA students.
+This is not an exhaustive list and each institute and center at Haas may have other opportunities.
 Refer to the applicable websites for the latest information.

 - The Gloria Appel Award for Outstanding Leadership in Entrepreneurship is presented upon nomination by the Haas School community to a second year MBA candidate of outstanding caliber who has made an extraordinary and lasting contribution to the entrepreneurship program at Haas.
 A $5,000 fellowship accompanies the award.
 Refer here for more information.

 - Partners for Entrepreneurial Leadership (PEL) offers internship subsidies.
 Apply in spring of your first year.
 Refer here for more information.